Spacious hallway with large mirror and side table with baskets underneath for storage (shoes etc)

 The activities you can do in Cornwall can be as genteel as walking or bird watching to the extremes of kite surfing and coasteering.
 There is every type of event from the week long annual Boardmasters Surf Festival in Newquay to the latest rehang at the Tate St Ives, or a community event where you're welcome to join in, there should be no shortage of fun things to do while you're in Cornwall.
 In addition, from the river Camel north to Bude and on to Morwenstow and the highest cliffs in the West Country, it is a mixture of great cliffs and beaches.
 Walking (coast path) and bird-friendly cliffs (usually no road near): peregrines possible.
 Great sand/surf beaches at Polzeath, Trebarwith, Widemouth Bay, Bude and Sandy Mouth; sandy coves at Port Gaverne, Bossiney, Crackington Haven, Duckpool, and others less accessible; Rock, also sandy, is the place for watersports, including sailing on the Camel estuary; very fine golf course (St Enodoc); mini-fjords at Port Quin and Boscastle.
 Port Isaac is very pretty round its cliff-enclosed harbour.
 The well-worth-riding Camel Trail cycleway (bikes for hire) follows the river Camel from Bodmin Moor to Padstow.
 Pencarrow is a beautiful house with wonderful garden.
 Tintagel has a ruined castle (King Arthur's?) on a wild headland.
 St Juliot church was restored by Thomas Hardy and 'a pair of blue eyes' nearly fell down a Crackington cliff.
 Bodmin Moor, its highest hills quite mountainous, is only a little way inland and Blisland, on its northern edge, is one of Cornwall's prettiest villages: makes a change from sea: so does lovely Lanhydrock.
 Not far to Eden Project, St Austell.

-The village os St Merryn has pub, good restaurants, small shops), it is 1½ miles from the country/golf club.
-Harlyn Bay (sandy beach), 2 miles, and at least six other very good beaches within 3 miles; beautiful cliff scenery/walking (Bedruthan Steps, Trevose Head).
+The village of St Merryn, of the Seven Bays has 2 pubs including Rick Stein's Cornishman Arms within a few minutes walk.
+It also boasts a bakers, newsagents, general store, tea room, surf shop, deli and several good restaurants.
+It is 1½ miles from the country/golf club and 2 miles from Harlyn Bay (sandy beach); and six other very good beaches within 3 miles; beautiful cliff scenery/walking (Bedruthan Steps, Trevose Head).
 Padstow, 3 miles.
 Newquay airport, 10 miles.

 St Merryn offers many activities for visitors young and old.
 Whether you are looking for stunning costal walks, wild winter scenery, beautiful sandy beaches, a base to explore the rest of Cornwall or just somewhere to relax and enjoy the great local restaurants, bars and hospitality, St Merryn has it all!